Richard-Greenbaum/CryptoKeychain/README.md

 CryptoKeychain is a secure password management Android application.
 The app, as other keychain apps do, uses a Password Based Key Derivation Function (PBKDF2) to generate a key from the user's master password to encrypt (using AES-CBC) the passwords stored in the user's vault.
-Later sections discuss in great detail the cryptographic primitives used to achieve maximum security.
+Later sections discuss in the cryptographic primitives used to achieve maximum security in greater detail.

 ## Attacker Model
 A cryptographic attacker model is composed of the presumed goals and capabilities that an attacker